Kyoto Imperial Palace

-The Kyoto Imperial Palace is the latest of the imperial palaces built at or near its site in the northeastern part of the old capital of Heian-kyō (now known as Kyoto) after the abandonment of the larger original Heian Palace that was located to the west of the current palace during the Heian period.
+The Kyoto Imperial Palace is the latest of the imperial palaces built in the northeastern part of the old capital of Heian-kyō (now known as Kyoto) after the abandonment of the Heian Palace that was located to the west of the current palace during the Heian period.
 The Palace lost much of its function at the time of the Meiji Restoration, when the capital functions were moved to Tokyo in 1869.
 However, Emperor Taishō and Shōwa still had their enthronement ceremonies at the palace.

 Layout

 The Palace is situated in the Kyōto-gyoen (京都御苑), a large rectangular enclosure 1300 m north to south and 700 m east to west.
 It also contains the Sentō Imperial Palace gardens and the Kyoto State Guest House.
 The estate dates from the early Edo period when the residence of high court nobles were grouped close together with the palace and the area walled.
 When the capital was moved to Tokyo, the residences of the court nobles were demolished and most of Kyōto Gyoen is now a park open to the public.